 Some symptoms of coming off citalopram may include the following:

-Irritability, nausea, feeling dizzy, headache, vomiting, nightmares,and/or paresthesia (prickling, tingling sensation on the skin).
+Irritability, nausea, feeling dizzy, headache, throwing-up, nightmares,and/or paresthesia (prickling, tingling sensation on the skin).